joelwk/chanscope-knowledge-agents/README.md

   - Cloud-optimized processing for Replit environment

 - **Advanced Analysis Pipeline**
-  - Real-time monitoring with 3-hour rolling window
+  - Real-time monitoring with 6-hour rolling window
   - Context-aware temporal analysis with validation
   - Parallel processing with automatic model fallback
   - Event mapping and relationship extraction
   - Cross-platform data synchronization
   - Enhanced S3 data streaming with board filtering
+  - Optimized batch processing for query efficiency

+- **API-First Design**
+  - RESTful endpoints for all core functionality
+  - Structured JSON responses for easy integration
+  - Comprehensive error handling with detailed feedback
+  - Batch processing for high-volume requests
+  - Authentication and rate limiting for production use
+  - Detailed documentation for third-party integration

 For greater technical details and examples, refer to the [knowledge-agents](https://github.com/joelwk/knowledge-agents) repository.